Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kxq543wzKcY.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are we ever going to see a new enemy type?
 https://www.youtube.com/watch?v=Kxq543wzKcY
-This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: What do you think about tougher aliens blocking late-game resources?](./yt--x5Y_5tR43A.md) [https://www.youtube.com/watch?v=-x5Y_5tR43A](https://www.youtube.com/watch?v=-x5Y_5tR43A)
+This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Will there be Giant Crabs at all?](./yt--QSHbLCmevg.md) [https://www.youtube.com/watch?v=-QSHbLCmevg](https://www.youtube.com/watch?v=-QSHbLCmevg)

 ### Topics